Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/ChangeData/3-2-CreatingEntities.md

 # 3.2 Creating Entities
 As the first modifying request we want to have a closer look at creating entities.
-In general OData describes three way to do this: As a single entity, which is discussed here, together with related entities, the so called [Deep Insert](3-5-DeepInsert.md) and via [Batch Requests](3-6-BatchRequests.md).
+In general OData describes three ways to do this: As a single entity, which is discussed here, together with related entities, the so called [Deep Insert](3-5-DeepInsert.md) and via [Batch Requests](3-6-BatchRequests.md).

 The `JPAODataCRUDHandler` was designed to take over repetitive work like preparing changes or creating a response depending on the request header.
-The business logic itself has to be implemented in a class that extends `JPAAbstractCUDRequestHandler`, we want to call it `CUDRequestHandler`, locate it in our new package _tutorial.modify_.
+The business logic itself has to be implemented in a class which extends `JPAAbstractCUDRequestHandler`, we want to call it `CUDRequestHandler`, locate it in our new package _tutorial.modify_.

 The processing of any modification is split into two methods.
 First a method to perform the change (including consistency checks) and second in a method (`validateChange`) that allows to validate the changes in the context with other modification, which is mainly required with [Batch Requests](3-6-BatchRequests.md).

 Here we concentrate on performing changes and override `createEntity`.
-The method has two parameter.
+The method has two parameters.
 1. _requestEntity_ is a container that provides access to data and information about a request.
 Form interest in this tutorial are:
 	1. `getEntityType` provides an instance of _JPAEntityType_, which provides a bunch of information about the entity to be created.
 This starts with internal name of the JPA POJO and external name (name of OData entity) and ends with a list of attributes and keys.
 	2. `getData` provides a map of attributes that are provided by the request.
 Keys of the map are the attribute names of the POJO.
 In case of complex/embedded attributes map is deep meaning the attribute is a map with the same structure.